 The issue, as I noted in my post two weeks ago, is that plastics recycling can be confusing even to professionals, so how can we honestly expect consumers to understand and navigate the seven tiered system?

-The chasing arrows symbols denote different plastic types, all with different recycling requirements (See the National Geographic article What Do the Recycle Triangles on the Bottom of Plastics Mean?), but often these distinctions can be vague and are often further complicated by contamination questions.
-For example, how many times have you purchased a soda from the machine and wondered, “can I recycle this since it has a label?”
+The chasing arrows symbols denote different plastic types, all with different recycling requirements (See the National Geographic article "7 Things You Didn’t Know About Plastic (and Recycling)"), but often these distinctions can be vague and are often further complicated by contamination questions.
+For example, how many times have you purchased a soda from the machine and wondered, “Can I recycle this since it has a label?”

 The city of San Francisco is combating this problem through education.
 While the city transitions to a no-waste model, waste auditors patrol the streets at an ungodly hour, just a few blocks ahead of the garbage trucks, and re-sort each household’s trash.
 Those who have incorrectly sorted are marked down, and the auditors return later in the afternoon with pamphlets and brochures to help educate residents about proper recycling procedures.